codesmiles/dogman-pet-world/README.md

 9. Properly format the form fields and table fields ✅
 10. Enums for static data like default password and all ✅
 11. work on the autorizations form admin and regular models ✅
-12. the "client_id",in the user model not being input into the filament form so i will work debugging the update fields. ✅
+12. anything involving primary id (User, pet, etc) should use UUID as primary identifier ✅
-13. create relationship manager between petResource and PetActivitySchedule then with employee and pet activity schedule to view all activity under an employee ✅
+13. the "client_id",in the user model not being input into the filament form so i will work debugging the update fields. ✅
-14. saving images and profile pictures of users and employees should be implemented
+14. create relationship manager between petResource and PetActivitySchedule then with employee and pet activity schedule to view all activity under an employee ✅
-15. employee CV and other documents of the employee to be saved on the platform.
+15. saving images and profile pictures of users and employees should be implemented
-16. employee status field hired or resigned and once resign is clicked an employee wiil have a resignation data-table
+16. employee CV and other documents of the employee to be saved on the platform.
-17. IF an employee is sacked or resigned they are unable to access their account
+17. employee status field hired or resigned and once resign is clicked an employee wiil have a resignation data-table
-18. Implement better error handling for the admin panel UI
+18. IF an employee is sacked or resigned they are unable to access their account
-19. After creating a form the field should be cleared
+19. Implement better error handling for the admin panel UI
-20. Dummy data for admin, employees, clients,pet, and pet activities schedules
+20. After creating a form the field should be cleared
-21. Implement Pet activity schedules relation manager for employee resource and PetResource
+21. Dummy data for admin, employees, clients,pet, and pet activities schedules
-22. Implementing Notification and mailing system between client and employees
+22. Implement Pet activity schedules relation manager for employee resource and PetResource
-23. Implementing laravek database import, export and excel conversion with laravel excel
+23. Implementing Notification and mailing system between client and employees
-24. Dashboard for Clients to track client activities
+24. Implementing laravek database import, export and excel conversion with laravel excel
-25. Admin dashboard updates and revampining
+25. Dashboard for Clients to track client activities
-26. deploy the project
+26. Admin dashboard updates and revampining
-27. male stud service sector
+27. deploy the project
-28. anything involving primary id (User, pet, etc) should use UUID as primary identifier
+28. male stud service sector

 ## CODE SNIPPETS